 - Social Media Platforms: Job openings are often posted on IP's social media platforms: Instagram, Facebook, and Twitter.

 - Handshake: Create a Handshake account to look for jobs on campus as many GRC departments post job openings on Handshake.
 Note: International students can only work on-campus, and will need to filter the job search by clicking "On-campus" to only show jobs on-campus .
 International students are also not eligible for work-study jobs, so you should not apply for any job postings that are listed as "Work study Eligible students only".

 You have been offered a job on campus, now what?

-International students on an F-1 visa may work on-campus up to 20 hours per week (part-time) while school is in session, and more than 20 hours per week (full-time) during a vacation quarter and between quarters, provided they continue as a student the following quarter.
+International students on an F-1 visa may work on-campus up to 20 hours per week (part-time) while school is in session, and more than 20 hours per week (full-time) during a vacation term and between termss, provided they continue as a student the following term.